The Resident Evil Movies You Need to See Before the Netflix Series

 Resident Evil (2002)

-This one is totally separate from games.
-The film introduces Alice (Milla Jovovich), a former security agent for the Umbrella corporation, whose memory has been wiped.
+This one is completely separate from the games.
+The film introduces Alice (Milla Jovovich), a former security agent for the Umbrella corporation whose memory has been wiped.

-Alice and a team fight monsters and zombies in the Hive, an underground facility beneath a mansion, which has unleashed the T-Virus, turning people into terrifying creatures.
+Alice and a team battle monsters and zombies in the Hive, an underground facility beneath a mansion, which has unleashed the T-Virus, turning people into terrifying creatures.

 The film is available on HBO Max.